 - Created tests, quizzes, homework packets, and in-class activities to teach objectives, re-teaching lessons to ensure that a student passing rate of 94% or more

-- Remember: Just because your focus should be on the subject matter you’re aiming for doesn’t mean you can’t include great points from your previous classes!
-Things that carry over well across subjects include student grade or test score increases, student engagement percentages, and feedback ratings.
+- Remember: Just because your focus should be on the career you’re aiming for doesn’t mean you can’t include great points from previous class experiences!
+Things that carry over well across fields include test score increases, student engagement percentages, and feedback ratings.
+These show your ability to foster individual and group success.

 - Use a super-organized template

-- Any of our templates will help you make your individual qualifications look good, but pick whichever one makes them look downright great!
-Ensure that each section is clear and has a good hierarchy in your resume layout so that recruiters have an easy time skimming.
+- Any of our templates will help you make your qualifying teaching experiences look good, but pick whichever one makes the big picture look downright great!
+Make sure each section is clear, with a good hierarchy in your resume layout so that recruiters have an easy time skimming over what qualifies you for your new role.

 - Weigh your objective

-- A career switch is a great time to utilize a handy resume objective.
-Just make sure your objective statement is concise and packed with new, valuable information.
-Don’t list anything that you’re planning to repeat in bullet points later.
+- A career switch is a great time to utilize a handy resume objective!
+Just make sure your objective statement is concise and packed with new, valuable information about your personal selling points.
+Focus on stepping into your new job, and avoid listing teaching-related points that you’re planning to address later.

-- Even if many of your experience points are bound to relate to your previous area of expertise, your skills section can speak more to your qualification for the new role.
-Showcase any instances when you utilized those skills behind-the-scenes in your previous job, too!
+- Even if many of your experience points naturally relate to your previous area of expertise in the classroom, your skills section can include software and interpersonal abilities that speak more to your qualification for the new role.
+Showcase any instances when you utilized objective, technical skills behind-the-scenes in your previous job, too!

 - Use compelling metrics

 - Switch up your metrics to keep things interesting and show how well-rounded your abilities are.
-Whenever possible, tie them in with the teaching role you’re applying for through context or relevant backstory, like tutoring classes you led or group projects that involved specific software.
+Whenever possible, tie them in with the new job role you’re applying for through context or relevant backstory, like tutoring classes you led or group projects that involved specific programs.

 Letters of recommendation would absolutely be helpful in your situation!
-A few professional reference letters can help bridge the gap between where you were and where you’re going by testifying to your teaching abilities.
+A few professional reference letters can help bridge the gap between your history as a teacher and where you hope to work next by testifying to your transferable abilities.

-You should stick with one page and one page only!
+Stick with one page and one page only!
 Anything on page two is unlikely to get through anyway—recruiters really prefer short resumes that are quick to read through.
+And concision shows your ability to adapt smoothly during your transition to a totally new career.

 You want your resume to look modern, clean, and professional.
-If you want to use a little bit of color as a highlight here and there, go for it, but avoid anything that distracts from your information.
-Use minimalistic fonts, too!
+If you want to use a little bit of color as a highlight here and there, go for it, but avoid anything that distracts from what makes you perfect for the new job.
+Use sleek fonts for readability, too!